theta360developers/webapi/README.md

 # RICOH THETA API HTTP Community Tests

-Last updated February 6, 2021.
+Last updated February 7, 2021.

-IMPORTANT: Some of the code examples are now in the [theta library on GitHub](https://github.com/codetricity/theta) in `/packages/theta/lib/src/`
+IMPORTANT: Most of the code examples to communicate with the camera are now in the [theta library on GitHub](https://github.com/codetricity/theta) in `/packages/theta/lib/src/`

-The documentation for the library is being built out [here](https://codetricity.github.io/theta/).
+The documentation for the Dart/Flutter package is being built out [here](https://codetricity.github.io/theta/).

+The original tests are easier to read, but more difficult to reuse in Flutter apps.
+The original tests are in `./lib/standalone` of this repository.
+Most of the standalone tests do not have error checking to see if the camera to workstation connection is down.
+This is okay for one-time tests on the command line to check the functionality of the API, but you'll likely want to implement more robust checks if you chain the commands together or use the commands in a mobile app.

-This is an example command line implementation of RICOH THETA WebAPI tests based on contributions of from the [theta360.guide independent community](https://www2.theta360.guide/).
+All RICOH THETA WebAPI
+tests based on contributions of from the [theta360.guide independent community](https://www2.theta360.guide/).
 This is not an official RICOH document.
 For official information, please